drdrang/mechanics/src/index.md

 2. It's a way of contributing to the Internet community.
 Like the little programs I post [my blog][6], this will be a way for me to give something back to the online world from which I've taken so much.

+## The book ##

 I've chosen *Mechanics* because it has a good selection of problems, it's [cheap][1] and [readily][2] [available][3], and it's not, as far as I know, being used in classrooms today.
 My goal is to show students how these problems are solved, not to do their homework for them.
 (If you're familiar with the book, you know that the answers to all the problems are given in the back.
 I don't think that detracts from the value of a solutions manual; there's a big difference between a fully-worked-out solution and one-word or one-number answer.)

 ![book][]

-It's not my intention to reproduce the problems here--solutions manuals usually don't restate the problems, and besides, I don't want Dover coming after me.
+It's not my intention to reproduce the problems here--solutions manuals usually don't restate the problems, and besides, I don't want Dover coming after me for copyright violations.
 Just get a copy of the book.
 If $10-15 is too much, you can probably find a copy in your school library.

+## The equations ##

 Equations are a big part of most solutions.
 To handle the mathematics, I'm using a JavaScript program called [jsMath][], a spectacular bit of coding from David Cervone of Union College in Schenectady, New York.
 You should see a little white rectangle labeled "jsMath" in the bottom right corner of your browser's window.
 Click on it, and a box will pop up that will allow you to configure jsMath for your computer.
 I suggest you [download a set of TeX fonts][4] for your computer.
 [TeX][5] is the preeminent system for typesetting mathematics and the pages will look much better if you use these fonts.
 You'll know you've done the font installation correctly when equations like \(E = mc^2 \) and